The Centre for Kurdish Studies benefits from Exeter’s large specialist library collections on the Middle East.

 Library and archive facilities

-The Centre for Kurdish Studies benefits from Exeter’s large specialist library collections on the Middle East, and from the presence of AWDU (the Arab World Documentation Unit), which also contains many items of interest to Kurdish specialists – including, for example C. J. Edmonds’ personal maps of Iraq, with his annotations.
+The Centre for Kurdish Studies (CKS) benefits from Exeter’s large specialist library collections on the Middle East, and from the presence of AWDU (the Arab World Documentation Unit), which also contains many items of interest to Kurdish specialists – including, for example C. J. Edmonds’ personal maps of Iraq, with his annotations.
+But the largest special collection we possess is the Omar Sheikhmous archive.

 The CKS is pursuing its strategy of building up the collection of Kurdish and Kurdish-related titles.
 We have a comprehensive policy of acquiring books on the subject in Western and Middle-Eastern languages (English, Arabic, French and German are particularly well covered).
 We have recently acquired almost all Kurdish titles published in Turkey over the past decades.
 This collection includes in particular classical and contemporary literature as well as folklore published in Kurmanji.
 Our collection of books recently published in Iraqi and Iranian Kurdistan is also growing.

 In addition, we have also acquired a collection of over 700 titles from the former Soviet Union, which includes not only the principal works of the major Soviet Kurdish novelists, but also many scholarly books in Kurdish, Armenian and Russian.
+We also have a set of the newspaper R’ya Teze from its re-emergence after Stalin’s death until 2006.
 Exeter now has the most extensive collection of Kurdish material from the former Soviet Union in a European university.

 More information about the archive.